jokob-sk/NetAlertX/docs/BACKUPS.md

 # 💾 Backing things up

 > [!NOTE]
-> To backup 99% of your ocnfigurations backup at least the `/config` folder.
+> To backup 99% of your configuration backup at least the `/config` folder.
 Please read the whole page (or at least "Scenario 2: Corrupted database") for details.

 There are 3 artifacts that can be used to backup the application: